ecarlstrom/discordbot/issues.md

 - Looking into an occasional playback issue after the first song after an auto-reconnect.
 (5/20)

 - Bot can occasionally crash if a song is queued right as the previous queue ends.

+- Identified a bug with a playback dependency that causes some occasional instability with Youtube playback.
+Working on a fix for this at the moment.